fluent/fluent-bit-docs/installation/sources/build-and-install.md

   cmake ../
   ```

-  This should display a series of results like:
+  This command displays a series of results similar to:

   ```text
   -- The C compiler identification is GNU 4.9.2